danmayer/danmayer.github.com/_posts/2014-01-29-investigating-api-tooling.md

   * [Avro Ruby code needs some love](http://www.igvita.com/2010/02/16/data-serialization-rpc-with-avro-ruby/) and performance improvements
   * No built in documentation generators
   * A bit heavy weight with a higher learning curve than others
-  * No way to support old existing APIs could only move over as part of upgrades.
+  * No way to support old existing APIs could only move over as part of upgrades

 * [Barrister](http://barrister.bitmechanic.com/)
   * __pros:__